The Internal Audit and Risk Management team value add by supporting the good governance and management of the University.

 The Director, Risk and Compliance manages the operation of the Risk Management Framework and reports to the University Secretary.
 The Director, Risk and Compliance supervises the Risk Adviser.

 Everyone at Charles Sturt University has a role to play in effectively managing risk.
-Faculties, Schools and Divisions are the first line of defence.
+Faculties, Schools and Divisions are the first line of defense.
 They are responsible for effectively managing risk inherent in their day to day decisions and the identification and assessment of risks and controls.
 Second line functions such as Risk Management, provide support and advice on the completeness/accuracy of risk assessments, risk reporting and the adequacy of mitigation plans.
-Internal Audit provides the third line of defence by providing independent and objective assurance on the robustness of the risk management framework and the appropriateness and effectiveness of internal controls.
+Internal Audit provides the third line of defense by providing independent and objective assurance on the robustness of the risk management framework and the appropriateness and effectiveness of internal controls.
 This relationship is shown in the diagram below.